liangzheng816/OfficeDocs-SharePoint/migration/mm-google-step1-connect.md

   :::image type="content" source="media/mm-google-form-only-access.png" alt-text="google permissions granting for gsheet":::

-3. If it's not granted, select **Grant access** at the top of the page to grant access.
+3. If not granted, select **Grant access** at the top of the page to grant access.

 >[!Important]
 >For security reasons, you have 10 minutes to complete the steps to connect to Google.
 After 10 minutes of inactivity, the session will expire.